radioactive-labs/plutonium-core/docs/guide/installation.md

 ## Configure Authentication

-Plutonium expects a non-nil `current_user` per request in order to perform authorization checks.
+Plutonium expects a non-nil `user` per request in order to perform authorization checks.

 If your `ApplicationController` inherits `ActionController::Base` and implements a `current_user` method, this will be used by plutonium.